JSONXX

 How do I fix Excel garbled text?

 Choose UTF-8 BOM encoding when exporting CSV, or download as .xlsx format directly.
+Both options avoid Excel's ANSI encoding issue.

 Ready to Try It?